 - Challenging citations as needed since carriers are given two years to challenge a citation

-In the end, carriers should pay close attention to their CSA scores.
-After all, having a good CSA score can save a company on insurance costs and from getting its license suspended.
+In the end, carriers should pay close attention to their CSA scores, so knowing how to check CSA scores is crucial.
+After all, having a good score can save a company on insurance costs and prevent it from getting its license suspended.
 Being well-versed on how CSA works to achieve good scores can help fleet managers identify which performance and maintenance areas can be improved to ensure driver and road safety.

 DispatchTrack is a leading provider of SaaS solutions that enable end-to-end optimization of operations and customer experiences in last-mile delivery.
 The company's platform includes modular tools for self-scheduling, route optimization, customer communication, real-time tracking and ETA, proof of delivery, and delivery network intelligence and analytics.
 With customers across North America, Europe, South America, and Asia, DispatchTrack is used by thousands of businesses of all sizes and many multi-billion-dollar enterprises across a wide range of industries, including furniture, appliances, building supplies, food, and beverage.
 More than 60 million scheduled delivery experiences are powered by DispatchTrack each year.
-For more information, visit www.dispatchtrack.comKeep Reading: The delivery drone wars have begun →
+For more information, contact us or book a demo now.Keep reading: The delivery drone wars have begun →